exyone-js/exyone-js.github.io/_tutorials/Front-End Tutorial #1_ What is HTML_.md

 Have you ever wondered how your browser knows what content to display and how to display it when you open a webpage?
 The secret behind this lies largely in HTML—a specialized language used to describe the structure and content of web pages.

+HTML is like the skeleton of a webpage; the text displayed on the webpage is supported by HTML.

 ### Understanding HTML Basics

 HTML stands for HyperText Markup Language.
 But what does that mean in simpler terms?